AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

 The namespace identifier

 ``string query``
 An optional query string to match which SdsTypes will be returned.
-See the [Search](xref:sdsSearching#qisearchingtopic) topic for information about specifying the query parameter.
+See the [Searching](xref:sdsSearching#searching) topic for information about specifying the query parameter.

 ``string filter``
 An optional filter string to match which SdsTypes will be returned.
-See the [Filter Expressions: Objects](xref:sdsFilterExpressionsObjects#Sds_Filter_expressions_objects_topic) topic for information about specifying the filter parameter.
+See the [Filter Expressions: Metadata Objects](xref:sdsFilterExpressionsMetadata) topic for information about specifying the filter parameter.

 ``int skip``